-TABLE 1 Semantic Concepts and the Percentage of Positively Labeled Examples Used for the Training Set and the Validation Set semantic pathfinder.
-It should be noted that a reliable validation set would ideally require an as large as possible a percentage of positively labeled examples, which is comparable to the training set.
-In practice, this may be hard to achieve, however, as some concepts are sparse.
-The training set we use contains 85 percent of the training data, the validation set contains the remaining 15 percent.
-We summarize the percentage of positively annotated examples for each concept in training and validation set in Table 1.
+Supervised learning requires labeled examples.
+In part, we rely on the ground truth, which accompanies our news video data, provided by [20].
+We remove the many errors from this manual annotation effort.
+It is extended to arrive at an incomplete, but reliable ground truth for all concepts in lexicon Λ_S .
+We split the training data a priori into a non-overlapping training set and validation set to prevent overfitting of classifiers in the semantic pathfinder.
+It should be noted that a reliable validation set would ideally require an as large as possible percentage of positively labeled examples, which is comparable to the training set.
+In practice this may be hard to achieve, however, as some concepts are sparse.
+The training set we use contains 85% of the training data, the validation set contains the remaining 15%.
+We summarize the percentage of positively annotated examples for each concept in training and validation set in Table 8.1.